trylock/visibility/README.md

 ### Visibility Polygon

 Main function of the library is the `visibility_polygon` function.
-It takes the observer's position and begin and end iterator of the line segment list (obstacle list) as its arguments.
+It takes observer's position and begin and end iterator of the line segment list (obstacle list) as its arguments.
 It computes vertices of a visibility polygon in CW order and returns them.

-The line segments must not intersect except at their endpoints and the visiblity polygon has to be closed in order for it to produce a correct result (you can, for example, add edges of a bounding rectangle to ensure that the visibility polygon will always be closed).
-Notice that a closed visibility polygon will always be star-shaped (by definition) so its triangulation is trivial.
+**Preconditions:**
+- The line segments must not intersect except at their endpoints
+- The visiblity polygon has to be closed.

+**Behaviour of the library is undefined if the preconditions aren't met**.
+The first condition can be met by finding all intersection points of line segments and splitting them up.
+The second condition can be met by adding line segments of the bounding box of all obstacles.
+Note: checking these conditions is entirely up you.
+This library does not check them as that would introduce additional overhead.

 ### Vector